5 Ways To Lose Your Home With a Reverse Mortgage

 All Reverse Mortgage's editing process includes rigorous fact-checking led by industry experts to ensure all content is accurate and current.
 This article has been reviewed, edited, and fact-checked by Cliff Auerswald, President and co-creator of ARLO™.
 (License: NMLS# 14041) |

-With a Federal Housing Administration-insured Home Equity Conversion Mortgage (HECM), the borrower still retains ownership of the property while continuing to live there over the course of the loan.
-He or she is not required to make monthly mortgage payments during that time.
+With a federally insured Home Equity Conversion Mortgage (HECM), the borrower retains ownership of the property while continuing to live there throughout the loan.
+They are not required to make monthly mortgage payments during that time.

 Reverse mortgages are often misunderstood, and a common misperception is the idea that in a reverse mortgage, “the bank takes the home.”
-On the contrary, if the borrower meets the loan terms, that borrower maintains ownership of the home throughout the entire course of the loan.
+On the contrary, if the borrower meets the loan terms, the borrower retains ownership of the home throughout the loan term.

-The loan balance grows over time, and when the borrower moves or passes away, the borrower and/or his estate is responsible for the repayment of the loan.
-However, there are still events that can lead to a borrower defaulting on the loan, which can, in turn, lead to foreclosure resulting in you losing your home.
+The loan balance grows over time, and if the borrower moves or dies, the borrower and their estate are responsible for repaying the loan.
+However, there are still events that can lead to a borrower defaulting on the loan, which can, in turn, result in foreclosure and loss of your home.

-If a reverse mortgage borrower were to default on the payment of property taxes, then in addition to contending with the local government over non-payment, the reverse mortgage is also at risk of being called due and payable.
+If a reverse mortgage borrower defaults on property taxes, the borrower would face local government enforcement action for nonpayment, and the reverse mortgage would be at risk of being called due and payable.

-Property taxes must be paid on time to keep the loan in good standing because if taxes go unpaid, then the taxing authority would have the right to place a lien on the home because of it.
+Property taxes must be paid on time to keep the loan in good standing; if taxes go unpaid, the taxing authority may place a lien on the home.

 This puts the reverse mortgage lender at risk since a reverse mortgage takes the first-lien position on the home.
 Some localities offer resources for borrowers if they have difficulty paying their property taxes.

-For instance, several states allow the deferment of property taxes (though they will still have to be repaid later).
+For instance, several states allow deferring property taxes (though they must still be repaid later).
 Others offer assistance programs designed to help homeowners cover their property taxes.

-Resources about some of these programs can be found on the Consumer Financial Protection Bureau (CFPB) website.
+Resources on some of these programs are available on the Consumer Financial Protection Bureau (CFPB) website.

-At the end of the day, reverse mortgage lenders want to avoid as much risk as possible, so homeowner’s insurance is a requirement of all reverse mortgage properties.
+Reverse mortgage lenders want to avoid as much risk as possible, so homeowner’s insurance is a requirement for all reverse mortgage properties.

 Reverse mortgage borrowers are responsible for keeping their homes up to FHA standards.
-This means that if the home falls into disrepair, this can trigger a foreclosure action and force you, as the borrower, to leave the home.
+If the home falls into disrepair, it can trigger a foreclosure and require you, as the borrower, to vacate the home.

-There are a few specific requirements that, if not met, could lead to a default event and eventual foreclosure if the default is not resolved.
+There are a few specific requirements that, if not met, could trigger a default and, if not resolved, lead to foreclosure.

 If you move, your loan becomes due and payable.
 According to the terms of a reverse mortgage, the home you are borrowing against must remain your primary residence for the life of the loan.

-If you move out of the home and a routine occupancy check determines that you no longer reside in it, then the reverse mortgage servicer is going to ask for the loan to be repaid.
+If you move out of the home and a routine occupancy check indicates you no longer reside there, the reverse mortgage servicer will request repayment of the loan.

-The lender may initiate a foreclosure action to satisfy the loan repayment if it is not repaid.
-If you move or leave the home and do not maintain primary residence there, then the servicer can call the loan due and payable.
+The lender may initiate foreclosure proceedings to recover the outstanding balance if the loan is not repaid.
+If you move or leave the home and do not maintain your primary residence, the servicer can call the loan due and payable.

-Recent years have seen new protections instituted for the non-borrowing spouses of reverse mortgage borrowers.
-Still, it is always advised that an affected couple inform the lender and servicer of everyone involved in the transaction at every possible step of the process.
+In recent years, new protections have been instituted for the non-borrowing spouses of reverse mortgage borrowers.
+Still, it is always advised that an affected couple inform the lender and servicer of everyone involved in the transaction at every possible step.

 Top FAQs